peteroliver123/HexOust-Boardgame/README.md

 ## Fat-Jar Compiling
 To compile into a jar with the dependencies included, simply open the terminal and run:
 ```
-mvn package
+mvn clean package
 ```
-The pom.xml has everything needed (Compiler + Assembly plugins with configurations set)
+The pom.xml has everything needed (Compiler + Assembly plugins with configurations set) and the compiler makes use maven shade to compile the necessary dependencies into the jar, thus reducing file size.

+<span style="color:red">NOTE: Do not modify structure.
+Maven shade or just maven in general expects a set location for the root directories.
+Any modifications or unusual structure can break the compilation and there is no way to make it adjust other than to restructure.</span>